-Incredible as it seems, walking along the paths of the Lagazuoi 5 Torri area you can find fossils of sponge, sea urchins, molluscs, gastropods and algae… and all at over 2106 metres in altitude!
+Hard to believe but true: walking along the paths of the Cortina Delicious area, you can find fossils of sponges, sea urchins, molluscs, gastropods and algae, and all this at an altitude of over 2106 metres above sea level!

-There is nothing strange in this if you consider that the history of the mountains of the Lagazuoi 5 Torri area began precisely in the sea, a good 229 million years ago!.
+There is nothing strange in this if you consider that the history of the mountains of the Lagazuoi - 5 Torri area began precisely in the sea about 229 million years ago!

-As a consequence of a series of favourable circumstances, the area gradually acquired the conditions of a tropical sea, and thus the flora and fauna typical of that environment began to develop.
+As a result of a series of favourable circumstances, the region gradually acquired the conditions of a tropical sea, and thus the typical flora and fauna of that environment began to develop.

-Nothing can be more thrilling than to go in search of the so called San Cassiano layer, which conserves the organisms which were formed in that far-off period.
+There is nothing more thrilling than to walk on the so-called San Cassiano Formation searching for organisms formed in that far-off period.